Penn Class of 2018 Highlights

 Writing

-Writing instruction will take place with the whole class and in small groups.
-Writing instruction naturally differentiates based on individual strengths and weaknesses with each writing piece.
+Writing instruction occurs both with the whole class and in small groups.
+It naturally differentiates according to each student’s individual strengths and needs with every writing assignment.

 Reading

-Reading Street and the reading curriculum maps provide the framework for instruction.
-All on-grade level standards and skills on the curriculum maps need to be taught or reviewed based on each student’s experience.
-This can be done whole class or in small groups.
+MyView, Fundations, Heggerty, and the reading curriculum maps provide the framework for instruction.
+All grade-level standards and skills outlined in the curriculum maps should be taught or reviewed based on each student’s experience.
+This can be done with the whole class or in small groups.
+Instruction integrates principles from the science of reading to support effective literacy development.

-Practice will be differentiated if students have mastered on-grade level standards.
-Below you will find resources that teachers may use to differentiate.
+Practice will be differentiated for students who have demonstrated mastery of on-grade-level standards.
+Differentiated practice is based on our approved curriculum.
+Below you will find resources that teachers may use to support differentiation.

-Other resources that may be used by HA LA teachers:
+Other resources that may be used by High Ability Language Arts Teachers:

 Math

-Unit DI Guides– Unit guides provide guidance for differentiation.
-The first column lists the on-grade level standards.
-The second column lists activities that are on grade level but at a higher DOK level.
-The third column lists the off grade level standard that aligns to each on grade level standard.
-As HA students show mastery in on grade level standards, teachers use this guide to help them plan practice at students’ instructional level.
+Unit DI Guides – Unit guides provide guidance for differentiation.
+The first level references the on-grade level standards.
+The second level lists activities that are on grade level but at a higher DOK level.
+The third level lists off grade level standards that align to each on grade level standard.
+As High Ability students show mastery in on grade level standards, teachers use this guide to help them plan differentiated practice at a students’ instructional level.

-Off grade level standard resources-Teachers are provided with resources that practice off grade level standards.
+Off grade level standard resources – Teachers are provided with additional resources that practice off grade level standards.

-Please contact your school principal for more information on the High Ability program.
+Please contact your child’s principal for more information regarding High Ability programming.

 Saturday Enrichment at Schmucker Middle School

-During the 2024-2025 school year we will be offering a variety of Saturday Enrichment opportunities.
+During the 2025-2026 school year, we will offer a variety of Saturday Enrichment opportunities for our students.
 Invitations will include details about eligible grade levels and class offerings.

 Fall 2025 Enrichment Dates: Saturdays, 8:00 – 11:00 a.m.